BECOME A WRITING TUTOR, MENTOR OR FELLOW

 THE SELECTION PROCESS

 Writing tutors and mentors are hired by Anne Greene, Director of Writing Programs.
 In selecting tutors we look for people who are interested in writing and in writers' struggles.
 We favor applicants who have strong academic records, though we do hire people whose records show ups and downs.
 Some applicants will be hired because they know the subject matter of a course where a writing tutor is needed.
 Students may apply beginning in their second semester of freshman year, although preference is given to older students.
 We need to match your background and abilities to the requirements of the jobs available.

 Before you apply, please be sure you will be able to accept a job if we should offer you one; if your schedule is so tight that you can only work at a particular time, or in a particular position, please indicate this clearly on your application.
 Tutors are usually hired at the end of the spring semester to work the following academic year.

 COMPENSATION FOR WRITING TUTORS

 $400 stipend and one course credit in English.

-According to university regulations, you may not work (for credit) both as a writing tutor and as a teaching apprentice for another course during the same semester.
-Also, remember that you may count only two credits from writing tutor or teaching apprentice work towards your 32 credits required for graduation.
+Please note that according to university regulations, you may count only two credits from writing tutor or teaching apprentice work towards your 32 credits required for graduation.

 THE FORD TEACHING SEMINAR

 TO APPLY FOR A TUTORING POSITION

 To apply in the spring semester for Writing Tutor, Writing Mentor, and Course Tutor positions in the following academic year:

 - Then print and fill out the tutor application form, which is available here.
 Be sure to include your transcript (from your E-Portfolio or a copy from the registrar).
 Write in the names of course instructors where they are not listed on the transcript.
 If you have any questions, please contact firstname.lastname@example.org.

 - Return the completed application to the box outside Anne Greene's office, Downey House Room 207.
 Applications are due April 24th at 5pm.